-The report of the Auditor General may be found in Chapter 6 of this report.
-The current financial year (2021/2022) external auditing process will commence on 31 August 2022.
+The report of the Auditor General is encapsulated in Chapter 6 of this report.
+The current financial year (2021/2022) external auditing process commenced on 31 August 2022 and was completed on 30 November 2022.

 In the previous financial year (2020/2021) the WRDM achieved an unqualified audit opinion, with findings on compliance with laws and regulations.
-The quality of the annual financial statements has improved were no material misstatements was identified during the audit as well as the annual performance report.
+The municipality maintained the same quality of the annual financial statements as in the previous financial year.
+There where material misstatements identified during the audit in the year under review, which requires improvement.